Here’s a comprehensive list of everything you need to make amazing explosion boxes and pop-up cards.

 For explosion box bases, you need a thin, light paper that’s 12×12.
-I love this ColorBok brand pack; it has 200 sheets with 20 colors for $20.
+I love the ColorBok brand; this pack has 180 sheets with 8 colors.

 Plus, it’s solid core, which means there are no white lines where you fold it.
 It’s on Amazon and at Walmart.
 This is the secret to making an explosion box fall open well.

 Often, the primary color pack is sold out on Amazon, but it’s been available on the shelf at Walmart each time I check.